Knowledge graphSettings

 Typical cloud adoption anti-patterns in fintech

-Moving virtual machines to cloud without automation and observability keeps the same complexity, usually with higher cost and lower predictability.
+Moving virtual machines to cloud without automation and observability keeps the same complexity, often with higher cost and lower predictability.

-Without explicit platform contracts, teams duplicate infrastructure decisions and end up with inconsistent delivery and runtime controls.
+Without explicit platform contracts, teams duplicate infrastructure decisions and end up with inconsistent deployment controls.

-Adding audit, key management, and data lineage after migration typically causes expensive architecture rework and delivery delays.
+Adding audit, key management, and data lineage after migration usually causes painful architecture rework.

 No FinOps metrics at product level

-Without unit economics and cost allocation, cloud spending becomes opaque and architecture trade-offs are made without reliable feedback.
+Without unit economics and cost allocation, cloud spending becomes opaque and architecture trade-offs are made blindly.

 Related chapters